 * Please see Wellness Education Requirement for more information.
 Students completing Associate's degrees are required to complete one Wellness course.

-† Art history electives are non-studio courses offered in CIAS or COLA that examine the historical aspects of art, design, crafts, photo or film.
+† Art history electives are non-studio courses offered in the College of Art and Design or the College of Liberal Arts that examine the historical aspects of art, design, crafts, photography, or film.

 Quarter Curriculum - For Reference Only

 Effective fall 2013, RIT converted its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.

 As an internationally recognized school that merges art with craft, the School for American Crafts is a leader in crafts education.
 The school's programs provide an educational experience that balances technical expertise with aesthetic expression in the creative and practical understanding of wood, metal, clay, and glass.
 Educational objectives seek to stimulate creative imagination and technical invention, develop knowledge of process and command of skills, and foster appreciation not only of the crafts but also the related arts.
 The programs strive to inspire the student to seek continual improvement through analysis and self evaluation.

 Woodworking and furniture design, AOS degree, typical course sequence (quarters)

 |2013-211, 212, 213||Drawing I, II, III||9|